Itera/docker-intro-workshop/03_database/README.md

 Here `name` is the name of the container we’re linking to (`my-postgres` in our case) and  `alias` is an alias for the link name.
 We can connect to the linked container by using the alias as host name.

 Our script looks for a value from the `DB_HOST` environment variable.
-We can override this value by using the `-e` flag when running the container like this:
+We can override this value by using the `-e` or `--env` flag when running the container like this:
 ```
 docker run -e "<environment_variable>=<value> ..."
 ```